Indigestion (dyspepsia) is a mild discomfort in the upper belly or abdomen,it occurs during or right after eating. It may feel like:

 Other causes of indigestion are:

-Changing the way you eat may relieve your symptoms.
+Changing the way you eat may help your symptoms.
+Steps you can take include:

 Avoid aspirin and other NSAIDs.
 If you must take them, do so on a full stomach.